Mordialloc railway station: History

 Three-position signalling replaced double line block signalling between Mordialloc and Parkdale in April 1986, this being the last section of double line block working on the Frankston line.
 Mordialloc, however, remained mechanically interlocked.
 This all changed in the following year, 1987: the elevated signal box was abolished, and was replaced with a signal panel that was located in the main station building on Platform 1.
 Boom barriers were provided at both the McDonald Street and Bear Street level crossings, located in the up and down directions of the station respectively, and all semaphore signals were replaced with three position signals.
 In June 1988, the elevated signal box was demolished.

 In 1990, security fencing was provided for the stabling yard.
 On 5 December 1995, Mordialloc was upgraded to a premium station.

 In early 2011, the stabling yard was upgraded.
 On 9 September 2013, whilst travelling through the McDonald Street level crossing, a wagon on the Long Island steel train derailed, causing lengthy delays.
 In October 2015, new accessible toilets were provided at the station.

 On 7 October 2021, the signal panel was abolished, with control transferred to the Kananook Signal Control Centre.

 On 9 October 2022, the Andrews government announced that the McDonald Street and Bear Street level crossings would be removed by 2028, along with five other level crossings on the Frankston line, it was fast tracked for removal in June 2023 projected for 2026.
 The designs for the new station was announced in June 2024 and will be elevated and the station to feature an island platform, the plans also show that the heritage building on Platform 2 to be kept and Bear Street to be closed off as part of the level crossing removal and McDonald Street to remain open.
 On the 4th of August 2025, the Bear Street level crossing was permanently closed to road traffic.
-On the 18th of August 2025, Platform 2 was closed and subsequently demolished to allow for the construction of the new elevated station with the stabling sidings being disconnected from the mainline, this will be in affect until the railway line reopens on the elevated viaduct.
+On the 18th of August 2025, Platform 2 was closed and subsequently demolished to allow for the construction of the new elevated station with the stabling sidings being disconnected from the mainline, this will be in effect until the railway line reopens on the elevated viaduct.
 Until the 18th of August 2025, select trains during the weekday peak hour would terminate and originate from the station.

+On 27 February 2026, it was announced by the Level Crossing Removal Project that the old Mordialloc station would close on 30 April 2026 alongside the removal of the McDonald Street level crossing and the new station opening on 21 May 2026.

 Platforms and services

-Mordialloc has one side platform.
+Mordialloc has two platforms in an Island arrangement.
 It is serviced by Metro Trains' Frankston line services.